 Soak into the bath for 15-20 minutes (we won’t hold it against you if you decide to stay in for longer), then apply your favorite body wash to clear out the oil.
 Try to use a strongly-scented one, so it removes that nasty fake tan smell too!

-Dry yourself off using a soft towel and rubbing it gently against your skin, so all the tanned cells come off completely.
+Dry yourself off using a soft towel and rub it gently against your skin, so all the tanned cells come off completely.
 Finish it off by applying some lotion to lock in moisture, and you’re good to go!

-Depending on how dark your fake tan was and the amount of pigment used, you will probably need to repeat this process twice within 2 to 3 days for effective results.
+Depending on how dark your fake tan was and the amount of pigment used, you will probably need to repeat this process twice within 2 to 3 days for further results.
 Who doesn’t love an extra excuse to pamper themselves, right?

 Factors to Consider